 Hard tech innovation takes significant risk, capital, and time.
 Our program is designed to give innovators the runway, tools, knowledge, and networks they need to turn a promising concept into a transformative product.

 How we support our innovators

 Cyclotron Road fellows are embedded in the Berkeley research ecosystem for two years with an explicit mandate to bring their ideas to the point of commercial viability.
 As part of our Cohort, innovators receive:

-- Unencumbered access to world-class research facilities and expertise—Hard tech innovation requires sophisticated infrastructure.
-As part of the program, Cohort innovators are able access to facilities, equipment, and expertise at Berkeley Lab and UC Berkeley, and receive initial research funding to catalyze collaborations.
+Unencumbered access to world-class research facilities and expertise—Hard tech innovation requires sophisticated infrastructure.
+As part of the program, Cohort innovators access facilities, equipment, and expertise at Berkeley Lab and UC Berkeley, and receive initial research funding to catalyze collaborations.
 Innovators own all intellectual property developed during the program.

 Embedded in the heart of Berkeley